SimpleChance/CS215-FinalProject/README.md

 Chance Jewell, Cade Parlato, Jacob Gibson

-This repository contains all files associated with our CS215 Final Project - Analysis of Brute Force, Divide and Conquer, and Genetic Algorithms for Solving TSP.
+This repository contains all files associated with our CS215 Final Project - Analysis of Brute Force and Genetic Algorithms for Solving TSP.

 The time-complexity for each algorithm can be determined as follows:
 - Brute Force: